ddlg3003/NestJsMicroServices/README.md

 You can go to [Docker hub](https://hub.docker.com/) and checkout above images version.

-Run these command below to start services:
+Run these commands below to start services:
 ```bash
 # start todo server in dev mode
 $ npm run start:dev